ShellShock Live

 ShellShock Live is a multiplayer artillery strategy video game developed and published by kChamp Games based in California, United States.
 It is the successor of two flash games in the ShellShock Live series released between 2010 and 2012 by the same developer.
-It was released on platforms such as Microsoft Windows, Mac, Linux, Xbox One, and PlayStation 4 and is now available on mobile platforms Android and iOS as of 5/12/2022.
+It was released on platforms such as Microsoft Windows, Mac, Linux, Xbox One, and PlayStation 4 and is now available on mobile platforms Android and iOS as of May 12, 2022.

 Gameplay

 Players control tanks in a 2D landscape.
 They aim and shoot the enemy tanks to defeat them with their own in team or free-for-all matches.
 Shots can be fired after maneuvering its trajectory by adjusting its angle by 360° and power by 0-100.
 Up to 8 players can play in a match.
-There are nine game modes, including Deathmatch, Points, Assassin, Juggernaut, Rebound, Marksman, Charge, Shoccer and Vortex.
-There are 418 weapons that can be obtained by leveling up, completing challenges, or bought in the shop.
+There are nine game modes and more than 400 weapons that can be obtained by leveling up, completing challenges, or buying in the shop.
 The game also offers stat and cosmetic upgrades for player tanks and its maps.